SpiderLabs/OWASP-CRS-Documentation/install.rst

 Typically when you either clone or download the zip you'll end up with a folder named something similar to 'owasp-modsecurity-crs'.
 From here the process is surprisingly simple.
 Because OWASP CRS is, at its core, a set of ModSecurity configuration files (*.conf files) all you have to do is tell ModSecurity where these CRS configuration files reside and it will do MOST of the remaining work.
 To do this you must use the 'Include' directive.
 This include directive can be used in similar places to where we used our SecRule earlier.
 Both ModSecurity 2.x (via APR) and ModSecurity 3.x support this directive and what it tells the ModSecurity core to do is parse the additional files for ModSecurity directives.
 But where do you place this folder for it to be included?
 If you were to look at the CRS files, you'd note there are quite a few .conf files.
-While the names attempt to do a good job at describing what each file does additional information is available in the [[rules]] section.
+While the names attempt to do a good job at describing what each file does additional information is available in the :doc:`rules` section.
 Fortunately, you don't manually have to include each and every configuration file.
 The include directive supports the wildcard character (*).
 Typically this means that you would

 Configuring CRS
 ===============